Utilitarian Social Choice and Distributional Welfare Analysis: Collective choice

+A local relaxation of utilitarianism turns out to be interesting.
+The planner $\pi$ is a \df{local behavioral utilitarian for} $\pi_1,\ldots,\pi_m$ if, for every decision problem $D$ there are weights $\al^D_1,\ldots,\al^D_m\geq 0$, $\sum_{i=1}^m\al^D_i=1$, so that $\rho_\pi(x,D) = \sum_{i=1}^m\al^D_i \rho_{\pi_i}(x,D)$ for all $x\in D$.
 It should be easy to see, by a separating-hyperplane argument, that local behavioral utilitarianism and respecting Pareto are equivalent.
+It would also seem that the local property is substantially weaker than what we have called (global) utilitarianism.
+Our main theory will actually show that they are equivalent.

-An alternative, equivalent, property is based on an arbitrary choice rule $\rho$.
-We can say that the \df{agreement} between $\rho$ and a random expected utility $\hat \pi$ is the probability, given by that they choose the same element of $D$ if choosing independently.
-Our main result is a characterization of utilitarian social choice.
+A fourth property of interest is based on an arbitrary choice rule $\rho$.
+We can say that the \df{agreement} between $\rho$ and a random expected utility $\hat \pi$ is the probability, given by that they choose the same element of $D$ if they are choosing independently.